alistairenoiprasit/cse3150-week-1-hw/README.md

 SIGNED: ALISTAIRE NOIPRASIT

 AI Declaration:
-The github workflow automation was done using ChatGPT and is unrelated to course materials.
+The github workflow automation (including automating compiling in pytest) was done using ChatGPT and is unrelated to course materials.
 (I just want to automate tests for pull requests).